ahdavies6/clip-robustness/notes/setup coop.md

 bash main.sh imagenet vit_b32 end 16 1 False
 ```

 (2022-04-23: This errors out because the image classes are misaligned.
-See "download ILSVRC 2010 val" section and bottom of `notebooks/convert_class_labels.ipynb` for more details.)
+See `notebooks/convert_class_labels.ipynb` for more details.)

+(2022-04-25: After re-aligning classes (at bottom of `notebooks/convert_class_labels.ipynb`), we still get the same error where CoOp errors out on `assert len(data_loader) > 0` for all experiments.
+Further troubleshooting required.)